alexandrejeonghwankim-lab/wikipedia-scraper/README.md

 ## 💻 Installation & Usage 🔨

-(add installation steps)

 1. Clone the repository to your local machine.

+2. Check and intall the required packages (_requirements.txt_)

-2. Run the script with
+3. Run the script with
 ```
 python main.py
 ```